cmgoffena13/file-loader/README.md

 - Debug issues by correlating logs with specific file operations
 - Monitor performance and identify bottlenecks

 The system gracefully falls back to console-only logging if `LOGFIRE_TOKEN` is not provided, so Logfire is completely optional.
-You can create a [free account](https://logfire-us.pydantic.dev) to get 1,000,000 requests per month though.
+You can create a [free account](https://logfire-us.pydantic.dev) to get 1,000,000 requests per month though...

-> Hint: Disable the sqlalchemy.engine logging and you'd stay below the one million requests per month threshold for a LONG time.

 ## Reporting

 Below is a query I developed to monitor the `file_load_log` table.
-Shows you most relevant information and you can look at the table more closely if you need additional information.
+Shows you the most relevant information and you can look at the table more closely if you need additional info.

 ```sql
 ;with CTE as (